 The chart shows history of ROV validation result classes for conflicts (history of conflict types chart).

-The chart shows history of the ROSE conflict resolutions.
+The chart shows history of the Smart conflict resolutions.

 The chart shows distribution (histogram) of ROV conflicting route announcement duration.
 Bins contain number of ROV conflicting routes that falls within the time frame of the bin.